martasobota/latest-repo/README.md

 pip3 install -r requirements.txt
 ```

-If you would like to increase API’s raising limit from 60/h to 5000/h, register OAuth application on GitHub to get your client_id and secret_id.
+If you would like to increase API’s raising limit from 60/h to 5000/h, register OAuth application on GitHub to get your client_id and client_secret.
 Follow instructions from link below:

 [GitHub OAuth](https://github.com/settings/applications/new) - Register a new OAuth application

 If you created an app, set your environment variables locally.
-Type in terminal (Note that, there are no apostrophes):
+Type in terminal (note that, there are no apostrophes):

 ```
 export client_id=type_your_client_id_here